 The film gives a fascinating insight into contemporary visual culture.
-I remember how in the late 80s the work of Neville Brody seemed to epitomize what graphic design was about.
+I remember how, in the late 80s, the work of Neville Brody seemed to epitomize what graphic design was about.
 Then along came David Carson and Raygun and everything changed.
-As the film nicely documents the freedom that came with the software that was suddenly within everyone's reach in the mid and late 90s gave way to a form of visual anarchy in which bad design could mask as expressionism.
+As the film nicely documents, the software that was suddenly within everyone's reach in the mid and late 90s created a sense of freedom, but that freedom gave way to a form of visual anarchy in which bad design could mask as expressionism.
 But a funky font does not make for good design.

-It is interesting to hear Danny van den Dungen of Experimental Jetset, a Dutch design firm partly responsible for the recent renaissance in the use of Helvetica, explain how punk combined both an anti-establishment destructive element and a do it yourself constructive element.
+It is interesting to hear Danny van den Dungen of Experimental Jetset, a Dutch design firm partly responsible for the recent renaissance of Helvetica, explain how punk combined both an anti-establishment destructive element and a do-it-yourself constructive element.
 I grew up in The Netherlands at more or less the same time as Danny van den Dungen and so I too was surrounded by high modernism on the one hand and the spirit of punk on the other.
 As in all my work I (still) waver between modernism and dirty realism.